Austal: Products

+1988–2004

 Littoral Combat Ship (LCS)

 In October 2005, Austal / General Dynamics was awarded a contract to build the first unit from its design for a Littoral Combat Ship.
-The keel of USS Independence was laid down on 19 January 2006 at Austal USA's Mobile, Alabama shipyard, with the naming ceremony held on 4 October 2008.
+The keel of USS Independence was laid down on 19 January 2006 at Austal USA's Mobile, Alabama shipyard, with the naming ceremony held in October 2008.
 It is now operating with the fleet at its current location in Norfolk, Virginia.

 LCS-2 was the first ship built by Austal USA for the US Navy and the Navy's first trimaran Littoral Combat Ship.
 It is the first naval warship constructed in Mobile, Alabama since World War II.
 The basis of Austal's seaframe design was the 127 m trimaran hull HSC Benchijigua Express.

-The second Austal/General Dynamics ship, LCS-4, was cancelled on 1 November 2007.
+The second Austal/General Dynamics ship, LCS-4, was cancelled in November 2007.

-On 1 May 2009, the US Navy renewed the contract with Austal/General Dynamics to build the second LCS, USS Coronado, with delivery scheduled for May 2012.
+In May 2009, the US Navy renewed the contract with Austal/General Dynamics to build the second LCS, USS Coronado, with delivery scheduled for May 2012.

-On 29 December 2010 the US Navy announced a new contract with Austal USA after Austal severed ties with General Dynamics Bath Iron Works.
+In December 2010 the US Navy announced a new contract with Austal USA after Austal severed ties with General Dynamics Bath Iron Works.
 New contracts for Littoral Combat Ships were awarded to both Austal USA and Lockheed Martin.
 The contract called for one ship to be built beginning in 2010 (USS Jackson), one to be built in 2011 (USS Montgomery), and two per year from 2012 to 2015.
 The LCS-6 contract was for US$432 million, with a goal of having the average ship cost US$352 million each.
 Another US$20 million was figured in for change orders, and a management reserve.